Serie A set to return from 20 June

 WATCH the Serie A LIVE & EXCLUSIVE on beIN SPORTS | available via Foxtel, Kayo Sports, Fetch TV & CONNECT

-The Serie A season is set to resume from 20 June, Italy's sports minister has confirmed.

-Italy's top flight was suspended in March due to the coronavirus pandemic, but clubs were permitted to return to contact training this month.
+Italy's top flight was suspended in March because of the coronavirus pandemic, but clubs were permitted to return to contact training this month.

-Following a meeting with prime minister Giuseppe Conte, Vincenzo Spadafora announced on Thursday that the intention is for the 2019-20 campaign to return next month.
+After a meeting with Prime Minister Giuseppe Conte, Vincenzo Spadafora announced on Thursday that the intention is for the 2019-2020 campaign to return next month.

-Coppa Italia semi-final games are to be held on June 13, with Serie A to get back underway the following week.
+Coppa Italia semi-final games are to be held on 13 June, with Serie A to get back underway the next week.